 Since then, the committee has organized three DACA clinics, know-your-rights trainings, cultural events, and rallies often donning the red “Our Dreams Are Not Illegal” t-shirt of their own design.
 Most importantly, the committee raised money to establish the DREAMER Fund to help youth apply for Deferred Action for Childhood Arrivals (DACA) applications and other immigration process fees.
 To date, the DREAMER Fund has made 15 awards to help youth apply for DACA and other protected immigration statuses, including one youth, Manuel Sibrian, who applied for U.S. citizenship to pursue his dream of joining the Police Academy.

 LAYC’s DREAMER Fund helps past and present LAYC/MMYC participants (including LAYC Career Academy, Next Step, and YouthBuild Public Charter Schools) apply for immigration-related expenses.
 Funds are limited and are available on a rolling basis.Download the LAYC DREAMer Fund Application

 - The Deferred Action for Childhood Arrivals (DACA) program still stands until the administration makes a decision to change it.
-We do not yet know if, how, or when DACA will be repealed by the current administration.
-We do not yet know if DACA will be protected by Congress.

 - The Migration Policy Institute has released a summary of the administration’s major immigration actions during its first 100 days.
 Review the document for policy facts, developments, and any action’s current status as of April 2017.